Self Confidence and Self Image

 Your mind can create images, even images of yourself.
 Some images act like memories and are stored in ways that we are not aware of, or we might call unconscious self-images.
 Even though they are only mental concepts, we can even identify and believe that these images are us.
 Since we can believe many things about our self, we can have many self-images, even contradictory ones.
 Some of these self-images may be positive and some negative.
 All our beliefs about our self that are positive form a collective positive self-image, and create positive self-esteem.
 All the negative beliefs form a negative self-image and create negative self-esteem.
 Self-esteem is the emotional valuation or worth that arises from the collective beliefs in self-image.

 Since the mind is the realm of imagination, nothing has to be fixed or finite.
-The mind can create many self-images and they can change moment to moment and be contradictory.
+The mind can create many self-images and they can change from moment to moment and be contradictory.
 The mind has no innate need or governing mechanism to resolve these conflicting self-images.
-This is how we can have numerous beliefs related to self-image that are positive and numerous negative ones.
+This is how we can have numerous beliefs related to a self-image that are positive and numerous negative ones.
 This explains how we can feel good about our self in one moment, and then triggered by a circumstance, or someone making a comment, we feel terrible and deflated the next moment.
-Our sense of identity can shift from one image to another with someone making a complimentary or critical comment.
+Our sense of identity can shift from one image to another with someone making a complementary or critical comment.
 Our emotions often follow the shift in identity based on the image we align with.

 Self-image also forms a sense of identity.
-We might in some moments believe ourselves to be a confident, capable person.
+We might in some moments believe ourselves to be confident, capable people.
 In other moments we might believe we are insecure and incompetent.
 It can quickly shift from one to the other.
 This is an indication that our self-image is not fixed.
 We can use this realization to our advantage and consciously change our self-image.
 Once you become aware of how quickly self-image can change, you can take advantage of its malleable nature by consciously changing your self-image.

-Changing Self Image
+Gaining Self Confidence and Changing Self Image